xrstf/rudi/README.md

 ```
 Usage of rudi:
-      --coalesce string   Type conversion handling, choose one of strict, pedantic or humane. (default "strict")
-      --debug-ast         Output syntax tree of the parsed script in non-interactive mode.
+  -i, --interactive            Start an interactive REPL to run expressions.
+  -s, --script string          Load Rudi script from file instead of first argument (only in non-interactive mode).
+  -f, --stdin-format string    What data format is used for data provided on stdin, one of [json yaml toml]. (default "yaml")
+  -o, --output-format string   What data format to use for outputting data (if not given, unformatted JSON is used), one of [json yaml toml].
       --enable-funcs           Enable the func! function to allow defining new functions in Rudi code.
+  -c, --coalesce string        Type conversion handling, one of [strict pedantic humane]. (default "strict")
   -h, --help                   Show help and documentation.
-  -i, --interactive       Start an interactive REPL to run expressions.
-  -p, --pretty            Output pretty-printed JSON.
-  -s, --script string     Load Rudi script from file instead of first argument (only in non-interactive mode).
   -V, --version                Show version and exit.
-  -y, --yaml              Output pretty-printed YAML instead of JSON.
+      --debug-ast              Output syntax tree of the parsed script in non-interactive mode.
 ```

 `rudi` can run in one of two modes: